 Your S300 DVB receiver supports both DVB-S and DVB-S2 modes of operation.
 From a receiver configuration perspective, there are only a few differences between DVB-S mode and DVB-S2 mode.
-The examples below were taken in DVB-S mode.
-Where applicable, the DVB-S2 specific configuration or status items are highlighted below.
+The examples below were taken in DVB-S2 mode.